 - shortness of breath

-- lymphedema (build up of lymph fluid in the tissues of your affected arm)
+- build up of lymph fluid in the tissues of your affected arm (lymphedema)

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Medicines are sometimes prescribed for conditions that are not mentioned in patient information leaflets.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not take Anastrozole tablets for a condition for which they were not prescribed.
-Do not give Anastrozole tablets to other people, even if they have the same symptoms you have.
+Do not give Anastrozole tablets to other people, even if they have the same symptoms that you have.
 They may harm them.

-This patient information leaflet summarizes the most important information about Anastrozole tablets.
 If you would like more information, talk with your doctor.
 You can ask your pharmacist or doctor for information about Anastrozole tablets that is written for health professionals.
-For more information call 1-888-838-2872, MEDICAL AFFAIRS.
+For more information call 1-888-838-2872.

 What are the ingredients in Anastrozole tablets?